2022 Solar Incentives and Rebates (Top 10 Ranked States)

 - NY-Sun Megawatt Block incentive: Under this program, solar consumers can claim a dollars-per-watt ($/W) cash rebate for their systems.
 Both residential and commercial systems can qualify for this program.

 - Solar Energy System Equipment Credit: This solar incentive allows residents to deduct up to $5,000 or 25% of total solar energy expenses from their taxes (whichever is lower).
-The credit is available to homeowners who purchase a new system or who choose to lease a system.
+The credit is available to homeowners who have new systems installed or who choose to lease a system.

 - Sales tax exemption: Buyers do not pay the state’s 4% sales tax on solar equipment.